kipcole9/money/README.md

 ## Roadmap

-The next phase of development will focus on adding exchange rate support to ex_money.
+The next phase of development will focus on additional financial functions.

 ## Installation